Annotated References

 "This paper shows how green investing spurs companies to mitigate their carbon emissions by raising the cost of capital of the most carbon-intensive companies.
 Companies’ emissions decrease when the wealth share of green investors and their sensitivity to climate externalities increase.
 We show that the impact of green investors primarily governs companies’ long-run emissions.
 Companies are further incentivized to reduce their emissions when green investors anticipate tighter climate regulations and climate-related technological innovations.
 However, heightened uncertainty regarding future climate risks alleviates green investors’ pressure on the cost of capital of companies and pushes them to increase their emissions.
 Calibrated on U.S. data, our model suggests that, albeit effective, the impact of green investors remains limited given their current wealth share and practices."

 The full paper, available in print, uses mathematical models to try to quantify the ideal response of companies when their stock prices fall because of divestment by investors.
-I have not followed up by examining the many related papers cited by the authors.
+The authors cite many related papers, but these are not examined here.
 The final claim of this paper is that when a polluter's stock price falls because of divestment the polluting company will respond by reducing its emissions, but the effect under present U.S. conditions will be small.

 7. Jonathan Berk.
 Jules H. van Binsbergen, 21 August 2021, "The Impact of Impact Investing".
 (Research paperdx.doi.org/10.2139/ssrn.3909166